 The shrub bears clusters of small tubular shaped blooms in the leaf axils, which are followed by edible juicy fruit.
 The fruit is red marbled with silver and when unripe is quite tart.
-Allowed to mature however, the fruit sweetens.
-This fruit of this variety of Elaeagnus has a rather large seed that is also edible.
+Allowed to mature; however, the fruit sweetens.
+The fruit of this variety of Elaeagnus has a rather large seed that is also edible.

 How to Grow Elaeagnus

 Elaeagnus is hardy to USDA zone 7b.
 It tolerates all soil types, even overly dry, although it prefers well-drained soil.
 Once established, it is drought tolerant.

 It will grow well in both full sun and partial shade.
 The plant is also resistant to salt laden winds and does beautifully planted near the ocean as a windbreak.